 Hawaii has more than its share of museums, celebrating everything from Hawaii’s history and culture to its contemporary art.
 The Bishop Museum on Oahu is the largest museum in Hawaii dedicated to studying and preserving the state’s history and is also considered the premier natural and cultural history institution in the Pacific.
 At the Lahaina Heritage Museum, visitors can literally feel the historical and cultural, vitality of Maui’s legendary whaling town.
 And at the Kauai Museum, it’s possible to view galleries showcasing the work of multi-cultural artists, sculptors and craftsmen as well as learn about the geological formation of the Hawaiian Islands, early Native Hawaiian life, and the Hawaiian Monarchy.

-On the other side of the spectrum, the Honolulu Museum of Art overlooking Honolulu has an awesome display of cutting-edge painting and sculpture.
+On the other side of the spectrum, come be inspired at the Honolulu Museum of Art overlooking Honolulu which has an awesome display of cutting-edge paintings and sculpture, as well as art from many different genres and eras.
+This museum featured the largest collection of fine art in Hawaii.
 And for those interested in seeing the future, Hilo’s Imiloa Astronomy Center features a variety of space-age, interactive exhibits as well as a theater.

 The Art of Film